markjprice/cs11dotnet7/docs/errata/errata.md

 ![Disabling Source Link for the Go To Definition feature](images/B18856_01_03.png)

 *Figure 1.3: Disabling Source Link for the Go To Definition feature*

+# Page 75 - Comparing double and decimal types

+> Thanks to [Papa Smurf](https://github.com/GoPapaSmurf) for raising this [issue on 31 March 2023](https://github.com/markjprice/cs11dotnet7/issues/53).

+At the end of the last paragraph, I mention a method that can determine if a number value is *not-a-number*.
+The method name was written in the book as `IsNan`.
+It should be `IsNaN`.

 # Page 83 - Formatting using numbered positional arguments